svalat/mpc_allocator_cpp/README.md

 This allocator is distributed under CeCILL-C has it's C counterpart.

 This was developped by Sébastien Valat.
-A special thanks to Marc Pérache and William Jalby to advice the PhD. who has lead to the original C version of this allocator.
+A special thanks to Marc Pérache and William Jalby to advice the PhD. leading to the original C version of this allocator.